konstruktoid/PAI21MA/001/README.md

 ### Improvements

 - Fetch stock information directly from trader website, instead of `stock_information.json`.
-OR
-- Fetch stock information from trader website and store in MongoDB, then fetch information from database.
+  Alternatively fetch stock information from trader website and store in MongoDB, then fetch information from database.

 - Draw stock price trends, price information is included in `stock_information.json` but not used.